dreamingechoes/awesome-mental-health/README.md

 ## Podcasts

-Podcast episodes with **mental health awareness in the software industry** as the main theme.
+Podcast episodes with «mental health awareness in the software industry» as the main theme.

 * [Jerk Programmer To Compassionate Coder](http://ardentdev.com/011-jerk-programmer-compassionate-coder-april-wensel) - By April Wensel in the Ardent Development podcast.